A Treatise Concerning the Principles of Human Knowledge: Objection 11

 Objection: Ideas appear in a causal sequence.
 If ideas are mere superficial appearances without internal parts, what is the purpose of the complicated causal sequence in which they appear?
 It would be less effort for objects to appear as ideas with simple exterior surfaces, without so many internal connections.
 Answer: Scientists should not explain things as though they are effects of causes.
 The connection of ideas is a relationship between signs and the things that are signified.
 We should study our ideas as though they are informative signs in a language of nature.
 If we understand the language in which these idea–signs are used, then we understand how we can produce connections of ideas.

 Objection 12

 Objection: Matter may possibly exist as an inert, thoughtless substance, or occasion, of ideas.
-Answer: If matter is an unknown support for qualities such as figure, motion and color, then it doesn't concern us.
+Answer: If matter is an unknown support for qualities such as figure, motion and color, then it does not concern us.
 Such qualities are sensations or ideas in a perceiving mind.